linkml/linkml/docs/howtos/ontologies-as-values.md

 |PEX1|Seizure|
 |PEX1|Hypotonia|

-This uses labels which is not best practice, we should instead do this:
+This uses labels, which is not best practice; we should instead do this:

 |Gene|Phenotype|
 |---|---|